RubenOdegard/cs50-final-project/README.md

 are the rest of the content on the website, where the content might change on navigation, but the layout persists.

+How can i create a graph or visual table to represent this?

+The navigation and footer are separated into a layout file, which persists across the whole website and takes children as props.
+In this case, the children are the rest of the content on the website, where the content might change on navigation, but the layout persists.

 **Navigation**

 The navigation is divided into two, one for mobile and one for larger screens.